Speechless

 Songfacts®:

-• Lady Gaga struggles with bouts of depression when touring, but out of her sadness came this song.
-Jam!
-Music asked the singer what was her lowest point of 2009?
-She replied: "The lowest point was in Australia in May.
+• Lady Gaga has struggled with bouts of depression when touring, but out of her sadness came this song.
+When Jam!
+Music asked her to name her lowest point of 2009, she replied: "The lowest point was in Australia in May.
 I was overwhelmingly sad, and I didn't know why, because I had all these things to be happy about.
 I went to the studio and played for hours, and I wrote what is going to be the greatest record of my career, a beautiful song about my father.
 I remember watching the mascara tears flood the ivories and I thought, 'It's OK to be sad.'
 I've been trained to love my darkness."

 • GaGa discussed this song with The Sunday Times December 6, 2009: "It's very loving in one sense, but in another sense it's quite ruthless.
-I think my favourite lines on the whole album are —
+I think my favorite lines on the whole album are:

 But I'm a loser in love